KarateCode/fizzbuzz_kata/README.md

 `ruby create_table.rb`

-For this to work, the script assumes that you have a MySQL installed on your local machine with a database of 'fizzbuzz' already created.
+For this to work, the script assumes that you have a MySQL instance installed on your local machine with a database of 'fizzbuzz' already created.
 Once the schema has been created, you can run either of the following scripts:

 ```
 ruby database_fizzbuzz.rb